boyinsea/ErosWeb/documentation.md

 #### E-Stim Audio

 ErosWeb enables the Dom to send e-stim audio to the sub when both Dom and sub are using Google Chrome on a Mac or PC (the needed Web Audio support is limited or unstable on other platforms).
 To feed this audio into the ET-312, connect the computer's headphone port to the ET-312 "Audio" jack using a standard 3.5mm stereo cable.
-Click on the "Settings" icon :gear: in ErosWeb sub mode to route E-stim Audio Output to the appropriate destination.
+Click on the "Settings" icon &#x2699; in ErosWeb sub mode to route E-stim Audio Output to the appropriate destination.

 ## Starting a Scene, step by step